LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-04-22-project-completion-looking-at-what-we-ve-done.md

 categories: []

 ---
+We've now reached the end of our project, so it's time to look back on the work we did and the things we learned along the way.
+This includes the project deliverables produced as part of the project funding requirements.

+## What we've done

 At the start of this process we submitted an application for a discovery project that aimed to deliver;

 * a methodology for evaluating the suitability or otherwise of a particular application for developing into a chatbot or AI product
 * a research base to assist local authorities developing their individual business cases to save time and resource rather than duplicating research
 * a summary of the potential technology solutions that are available with their individual advantages and disadvantages of each
 * a set of case studies drawn from participating councils

 We've now reached the end of the project, and all these deliverables are now available below or via our [project resources page](https://localdigitalchatbots.github.io/project-resources/)